 How can permaculture help us create great new habits for the new year?
 It’s all about patterns!

-According to permaculture luminary Looby McNamara (author of People and Permaculture) “The first thing is to survey our patterns – which ones are regenerative i.e. bring us benefits, and which ones are degenerative i.e. are costly to us in some form such as wasting our time or degenerating our health.”
+According to permaculture luminary Looby McNamara (author of People and Permaculture): “The first thing is to survey our patterns – which ones are regenerative (i.e. bring us benefits), and which ones are degenerative (i.e. are costly to us in some form such as wasting our time or degenerating our health).”

-Looby suggests thinking about resolutions in the sense of things we’d like to do less of and more of, and then sorting through the patterns to see how we stop these from happening, and conversely, how we can make them happen.
+Looby suggests thinking about New Year’s resolutions in the sense of things we’d like to do less of and more of, and then sorting through the patterns to see how we stop these from happening, and conversely, how we can make them happen.

-The issue snowballs, as I get caught up in all the fascinating projects I’m working on during the day, which then impacts on my ability to spend quality time with my son as the day is often a jumble of working and playing, with neither being done as effectively as they could.
+The issue snowballs, as I get caught up in all the fascinating projects I’m working on during the day, which then impacts on my ability to spend quality time with my son, as the day is often a jumble of working and playing, with neither being done as effectively as they could.

-Rather than shaking up your life completely (paleo-diet anyone?)
-Looby suggests looking for edges – small, sly, curvy little ways you can start to make an impact on the bigger issue.
+Rather than shaking up your life completely (paleo diet anyone?), Looby suggests looking for edges – small, sly, curvy little ways you can start to make an impact on the bigger issue.

 This speaks volumes to me – I have tried lots of different fandangled time-scheduling tricks, all of which have been doomed to fail when deadlines loom.
-A small step – making a date with myself, a biscuit and cup of tea for a little time-planning session at the start of the week will, I think, be a great pattern to get into and mean more conscious time spent playing and working effectively (and I’ll get a biscuit!)
+A small step – making a date with myself, a biscuit and a cup of tea for a little time-planning session at the start of the week will, I think, be a great pattern to get into and mean more conscious time spent playing and working effectively (and I’ll get a biscuit!).

 This article was super inspired by reading Looby McNamara’s terrific books and this fantastic article.